Bernard Rawlings (Royal Navy officer)

-Admiral Sir Henry Bernard Hughes Rawlings GBE KCB (21 May 1889 – 30 September 1962) was a Royal Navy officer who served as Flag Officer, Eastern Mediterranean during the Second World War.
+Admiral Sir Henry Bernard Hughes Rawlings GBE KCB (21 May 1889 – 30 September 1962) was a senior Royal Navy officer who served in both world wars.
+During the Second World War he commanded the battleship HMS Valiant, held senior staff and flag appointments, and served as Flag Officer, Eastern Mediterranean.
+He later became second-in-command of the British Pacific Fleet and commanded the British carrier force, Task Force 57, during operations against Japan in 1945, including the Okinawa campaign.

-Naval career
+Early life and naval career

-Rawlings was born in St Erth, Cornwall, England, on 21 May 1889.
-Following education at Stubbington House School, Rawlings joined the Royal Navy in 1904 and served in the First World War.
-After the war he worked for the Foreign Office and undertook Military Missions in Poland.
-He then commanded the destroyer and then the cruisers and before becoming Naval Attaché in Tokyo in 1936.
+Rawlings was born at St Erth, Cornwall, England, on 21 May 1889.
+He was educated at Stubbington House School and joined the Royal Navy in 1904.
+He served during the First World War and, after the war, was employed on Foreign Office work and undertook military missions in Poland.